jswood23/CSCE431/README.md

 The MCHSO Info Organizer is a website containing both external pages for all internet traffic and internal pages for tracking membership.

+## Links
+The production website can be found at: https://mchso.herokuapp.com/home

+The staging website can be found at: https://stage-dev-app-1-info-organizer.herokuapp.com/

 ## Running The Server

 This project is developed and deployed using docker.\